aloknsingh/ibm_r4ml_biganalytics/README.md

 The Intended audience for this Code Pattern is data scientists who wish to perform scalable feature engineering and data exploration.

-This specific Code Pattern will provide an end-to-end example to demonstate the ease and power of R4ML in implementing data preprocessing and data exploration.
+This specific Code Pattern will provide an end-to-end example to demonstrate the ease and power of R4ML in implementing data preprocessing and data exploration.
 R4ML provides various out-of-the-box tools, and a preprocessing utility for doing the feature engineering.
 It also provides utilities to sample data and do exploratory analysis.
 For more information about additional R4ML functionality, support, documentation, and roadmap, please vist [R4ML](https://github.com/SparkTC/r4ml)

 This Code Pattern will walk the user through the following conceptual steps: